Punjab State Consumer Disputes Redressal Commission: Composition

 President will be appointed by state Government in consultation with the Chief Justice of state High Court.
 The eligibility for president is that he should be serving or served as Judge in any High Court.
 Members should be of 1.
-Not less than 35 years of age and 2. recognised university bachelor degree 3.
+Not less than 35 years of age and 2. recognised university bachelor's degree 3.
 With good ability, integrity and standing and with proficient experience of 10 years and expertise knowledge in subjects of accountancy, law, commerce, economics, industry, administration and public affairs and problem solving ability in same.

 Also not more than fifty percent of members of committee should be from judicial background.

 Hon'ble Justice Daya Chaudhary is the President of Punjab State Consumer Disputes Redressal Commission.

 Levels and jurisdiction

 Punjab State Consumer Disputes Redressal Commission was formed for promoting and protecting the rights of consumers through three levels with the below mentioned jurisdiction: